rivaas-dev/rivaas/router/README.md

 ```

 **Q: Is Rivaas Router production-ready?**
-A: Absolutely!
-With 294K+ req/s throughput, comprehensive test coverage, and memory-efficient design, it's built for production workloads.
+A: Yes.
+Rivaas Router is production-ready with 6.7M+ req/s throughput, comprehensive test coverage, and memory-efficient design (16B/req, 1 alloc).

 **Q: How do I handle CORS with Rivaas Router?**
 A: Use middleware for CORS handling: